Janitus/Tikaweb/readme.md

 ## Database

-1. Install and ensure you have psql running
+1. Install and ensure you have psql running (If you already have, skip this step!)
 2. run cmd createdb -U [your-username] [your-db-name] (I use tikaweb for db-name)
 3. Create .env file in the project root folder (where app.py is)
-4. Insert "SECRET_KEY=[your-key]"
+4. Include the following variables in the .env file
-5. Insert "DATABASE_URL=postgresql://[your-username]:[your-password]@localhost/[name-of-the-database]"
+5. SECRET_KEY=[your-key]
+6. DATABASE_URL=postgresql://[your-username]:[your-password]@localhost/[name-of-the-database]

 ## Startup

 1. venv\Scripts\activate
 2. python app.py

+Your program should now be running!

-## Optional
+## Optional environment variables

-Set the number of words given to the player per game in .env "GUESSES_PER_GAME=[amount]" (Default is 5)
+- GUESSES_PER_GAME=[amount] # Sets the amount of word guesses the player gets per game round.
+Default is 5

-## Startup

-Go to the project root using commandline and enter python app.py, and open the url it gives in a browser

 ## How to register & login